2015 NYU/ASCAP Foundation Film Scoring Workshop's:

 Following in the vision and legacy of Buddy Baker, the 2014 NYU/ASCAP Foundation Film Scoring Workshop will continue to present the rich traditions of classical Hollywood film scoring.
 Dedicated sessions will address the creative process, orchestrating, conducting, and MIDI mockups.
 Participants will choose a clip from a selection of rough cuts, representing a variety of genres.
 The workshop will culminate in a full day of recording sessions, featuring New York City's top-tier studio musicians.
 Previous workshops included players from the NY Philharmonic and The Metropolitan Opera Orchestra, and have been recorded by such top flight engineers as Paul Geluso and Lawrence Manchester.

-The workshop continues to be taught by some of today's most creative composers and orchestrators, this year spearheaded by Homeland and 24 composer Sean Callery.
-Summer core faculty member Mark Snow (Blue Bloods and X-Files) and NYU Film Scoring faculty member Ira Newborn (Naked Gun) will also be featured.
-Other participating NYU faculty include Sonny Kompanek, Mike Patterson, David Spear, Mark Suozzo, Tim Starnes, and Ron Sadoff.
-The ASCAP Foundation and the Society of Composers and Lyricists, with SCL President and veteran composer Dan Foliart (7th Heaven) will headline additional presentations on the art and business of film music.
+The workshop is taught by some of today’s most creative composers and orchestrators, led by Sean Callery (Homeland, Elementary) and Michael Levine (Cold Case, Close to Home).
+Veteran core faculty member Mark Snow (X-Files, Blue Bloods) and NYU Film Scoring faculty member Ira Newborn (Naked Gun series) will be featured.
+Other participating NYU faculty include Mike Patterson, Mark Suozzo, Todd Kasow, and Ron Sadoff.
+The ASCAP Foundation and the Society of Composers and Lyricists, with SCL President and veteran composer Dan Foliart (7th Heaven), will headline additional presentations on the art and business of film music.